 + Apps: There are many useful Shopify SEO apps (read below), that can make your life easier.

 |– Strings in URLs: Sadly, Shopify adds some strings to certain URLs that you can’t change.
 For example, a product page will have a mandatory ‘/products/’ in their URL.

 – Not easy to create content: You can create non-ecommerce content (e.g. pages and blog posts), however, it’s not the most flexible system.
 Therefore, it may not be good enough to implement some content marketing strategies.

-– Some SEO features are locked in: For example, accessing and modifying your Robots.txt file or Sitemap isn’t possible.
-Only true SEO geeks need these.
+– Some SEO features are locked in: For example, accessing and modifying your Sitemap isn’t possible.
+However, only true SEO geeks (like us!) need this.

 – No Subcategories out-of-the-box: It’s possible to create subcategories – Shopify calls them subcollections.
 However, this involves messing around with the code and it’s not beginner friendly.

-I personally think that Shopify’s SEO pros outweigh the cons – it’s not the system with the most flexibility, but’s dead simple to use.
+I personally think that Shopify’s SEO pros outweigh the cons – it’s not the system with the most flexibility, but is dead simple to use.

 In my opinion, its SEO disadvantages will only bother those store owners that really want to have absolute control over the on-page SEO optimizations.
-Sitemaps and Robots.txt files are generally not things most store owners would need to touch anyway.
+Sitemaps are generally not things most store owners would need to touch anyway.

 Typical SEO mistakes & Shopify SEO tips

 As you can imagine, at work I get lots of messages from users.
 A lot of these comments are people experiencing SEO issues and blaming it on their tool.